I'm Kristin. The herb loving and solo woman behind

 I got to celebrate a client's pregnancy and I also got to cuddle their babies many months later.
 The bestest feeling.
 Thinking back to my clinic 'baby photo brag wall' most of these babies are now done and dusted with high school!

 After a couple of years I was drawn to the bright lights and opportunities of the city and moved to Sydney.
-I continued to practise as a Naturopath in two separate clinics and loved being able to geek out at industry conferences.
+I continued to practise as a Naturopath in two separate clinics and loved being able to geek out at the city based industry conferences.
+This was 2001.

 On a random night out at a nightclub on Oxford Street, I met the man of my dreams on the dance floor.
 A year later we moved to WA and went on to have two beautiful babies.